Me2U-Afrika/Me2U/README.md

 Once we receive the confirmation, order will be marked as completed in our systems.
 Follow up is done within 3days by our customer service.

-# Checkour delivery choice
+# Checkout delivery choice

 Express delivery - during checkout, the customer is able to choose the time taken for a product to be delivered.
 If they pick express delivery, the order is processed and packaged within the same day and made ready for shippment/delivery within the same day.
 All gloceries shops and restaurants use express delivery.

 Express delivery will cost more than normal delivery service.
 The amount is calculated depending on the customer location and store of order.
-Express delivery order takes a day to 3 days maximum depending on location of customer.
+Express delivery order takes a day to 2 days maximum depending on location of customer.

 Normal delivery - if custom delivery, once the order is received, our agent warehouses near are notified and picks up the product for packaging, processing and made ready for delivery.
-The order can take between 5 to 7 days.
+The order can take between 3 to 5 days.
 This will ensure amble time to pick up goods and process them.

 A customer places an online order.